jrandj/aws-security-specialty/README.md

 1. For a given workload, assess and limit the attack surface.

     * Attack surface can be limited by minimising the number of components, libraries, and externally consumable services in use.
 You can find many hardening and security configuration guides for common operating systems and server software.

     * In EC2 you can create your own patched and hardened AMIs to meet specific security requirements for your organisation.
 Note that these are effective at the point in time in which they were created, they would need to be dynamically updated with Systems Manager.

-1. Reduce blast radius (e.g. by distributing applications across accounts and regions).
+1. Reduce blast radius (e.g., by distributing applications across accounts and regions).

     * The blast radius is the maximum impact that may be sustained in the event of a system failure.

     * AWS provides fault isolation at the resource and request level as part of every AWS service.
 Fault isolation at the AZ level is achieved by deploying your services across multiple AZs, and fault isolation at the region level is achieved by deploying your services across multiple regions.

 1. Choose appropriate AWS and/or third-party edge services such as WAF, CloudFront and Route 53 to protect against DDoS or filter application-level attacks.